 |37||Create-run scripts to dissolve meta configurations on source arrays|

 |38||Create-run scripts to unmask source devices from migrated hosts|

 |40||Clean up zones and remove all unused zones|

 |42||Update device groups if used|

 Most data migration projects are managed manually usually Microsoft Excel spreadsheets.
 This approach requires multi-departmental processes, procedures and, most importantly, discipline.
 This is because the data migration spreadsheet must be continuously updated by multiple administrators.

 There are four technology workarounds to this manually intensive process and, while each has its trade-offs, all of them can significantly reduce data migration workloads and errors.

-1. Write unique scripts for some of the
+1. Write unique scripts for some of the functions;

 2. Utilize external SAN storage virtualization appliances or systems;